NuGet/Home/designs/CentrallyManagingNuGetPackageVersions-VS-APIs.md

 enum PackageReferenceAction
 {
   /// <summary>
-  /// To catch uninitialized values, but otherwise usused and invalid.
+  /// To catch bugs where values are left uninitialized, but otherwise usused and invalid.
   /// </summary>
   Unknown = 0,